LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 ##### Beaconing Initial Interval<!-- linebreak -->

-This defines the initial interval for automatically tranmitted beacons.
+This defines the initial interval for automatic beacon transmissions.

 This value is used in when **PTT** or **Auto** is selected.

 ##### Beaconing Decay Algorithm<!-- linebreak -->

-This settings control the Decay algorithm which continuouly extends the beacon transmission interval in the case that there is no change in the position information. (see [Interval](#beaconing-initial-interval) above).
+This setting controls the Decay algorithm which continuouly extends the beacon transmission interval in the case that there is no change in the position information. (see [Interval](#beaconing-initial-interval) above).

-When your position does no change, the decay algorythm doubles the interval beaconing time, with a maximum of 32.
+When your position does not change, the decay algorythm doubles the interval beaconing time, with a maximum of 32 times the Interval value.

 Example: